chromium/chromium/docs/chrome_browser_design_principles.md

-These design principles make it easier to write, debug, and maintain code in //chrome/browser.
+These design principles make it easier to write, debug, and maintain desktop code in //chrome/browser.
+Most, but not all code in //chrome/browser is desktop code.
+Some code is used on Android.

 ## Caveats:
 * These are recommendations, not requirements.